virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/workspace-setup-and-cloud-computing/workspace-setup-and-cloud-computing.md

 ---
 title: Workspace Setup and Cloud Computing
 author: zszazi | clone95
-description: Use **Cloud GPUs** to train your model faster and cheaper!
+description: Setup your workspace locally and use Cloud GPUs to train your model faster and cheaper!
 ---

 # Index